Computing quasiconformal folds: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have proposed a novel way of studying and modeling the folding phenomena of surfaces using alternating Beltrami equations.
-The numerical scheme is proposed to overcome the known issues of the previous method, by taking into account of the coupled nature of the two coordinate functions of the solution.
-The resulting method works for fewer constraints, and has a nice geometric interpretation.
+The numerical scheme is proposed to discretize and solve the equation, by taking into account of the coupled nature of the two coordinate functions of the solution.
+The resulting method works for as few as fixing two point as constraints, and has a nice geometric interpretation.
 More importantly, it allows us to formulate and solve the inverse problem of inferring and parametrizing flat-foldable surfaces with observed partial data.
 We have proposed to use the ``reinforcement iteration" algorithm in order to solve the associated optimization problem, which has shown empirical convergence over various examples.
 Various applications are given, including fold sculpting, fold-like texture generation, generating and editing generalized Miura-ori patterns, as well as self-occlusion reasoning.
-Many more possible applications in manufacturing, animation and modeling shall be explored in the future.
+Many more possible applications shall be explored in the future.
 At the same time, the understanding of non-rigid folding is still largely incomplete and many more interesting examples and applications are waiting to be discovered.